 Act 1: The Imperial Palace, Peking, China, Ancient times

-A Mandarin announces that if any prince seeking to marry the Princess Turandot cannot answer three riddles, he will die.
+A Mandarin declares that if any prince seeking to marry the Princess Turandot cannot answer three riddles, he will die.
 The Prince of Persia has failed the challenge and is to be beheaded that night.
 The imperial guards knock an old blind man to the ground.
 His slave-girl, Liù, cries out for help.
 A young man recognizes that the blind man is his long-lost father, Timur, the deposed King of Tartary.
-The young Prince of Tartary is overjoyed, but urges Timur to not speak his name, Calàf, because he is afraid that the Chinese rulers might harm them.
+The Prince of Tartary is overjoyed, but urges Timur to not speak his name, Calàf, because he is afraid that the Chinese rulers might harm them.
 Timur tells his son that only Liù has remained faithful to him.
-When Calàf asks her why, she tells him that he had once smiled at her long ago.
+When Calàf asks her why, she tells him that he had once smiled at her.

 Act 2; Sc.
 1: A pavilion in the Palace later that night